israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 XGBoost is an excellent model for predicting whether an employee will leave the company.
 The best **recall score** is **0.9271.** Only 29 employees were identified incorrectly as staying when they left, as indicated in the Confusion Matrix below.
 #### Confusion Matrix
 !["SalifortCapstoneProjectConfusionMatrix"](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20020321.png?raw=true)
+Only 29 employees were identified incorrectly as staying when they left, as indicated in the Confusion Matrix below.

 In reviewing the plot of Feature Importance, while it is interesting to see the top factors affecting employee attrition, the plot does not indicate directionality.
 For example, given that monthly_hours worked is a top 5 feature, how is attrition impacted across the range of hours worked in the data set?
-My curiosity led me to a Google search digging deeper into Feature Importance, which led me to **"Partial Dependence"**-- a term outside the scope of the course.
-This is an insight gained on my own, but admittedly a tip the course suggested about searching for answers beyond the scope of the course.
+My curiosity led me to a Google search digging deeper into Feature Importance, which led me to **"Partial Dependence Plot"** Although partial dependence was beyond the course’s scope, I gained insight into it independently, inspired by the course’s advice to seek knowledge outside the curriculum.

-#### Feature Importance
+#### Feature Importance Plot
 !["SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20154746.png?raw=true)

-### Conclusions based on the Top 5 features in order of greatest importance.
 - Given that 40 hours per week is about the same as 173 hrs per month, when employees work 190 monthly hours (43-hr workweek, which is closet to a normal 40-hr work week), they are least likely to leave according to the chart above for partial dependence of feature = average monthly hours.
 Employees are most likely to leave when averaging 250 hours per month, which is approximately 63 hours per week on average.
 Similarly, there is a tendency for employees to leave when working less than 40 hours per week.”
 #### Partial Dependence
 ![SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20155004.png?raw=true)